JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 title: Publishing Plugins with Gradle
 ---

+## Publishing with Gradle to the JetBrains Plugin Repository
 Once you have configured Gradle support, you can automatically build and deploy your plugin to the [JetBrains Plugin Repository](http://plugins.jetbrains.com).
 To do so, you will need to have already published the plugin to the plugin repository.
 For detailed information, please see the guide to [publishing a plugin](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/publishing_plugin.html).